Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the underlying event in pp and p$-$Pb collisions: Analysis

 Additional systematic uncertainties on the particle yield originate from the UE subtraction and the jet $\pT$ threshold.
 The systematic uncertainty due to the UE subtraction is estimated by varying the perpendicular cone radius from the chosen default value of $R_{\rm PC} = 0.4$ to $0.2$ and $0.6$.
 From the deviations obtained for different sizes of the PC, the relative systematic uncertainty of the UE subtraction is estimated.
 To evaluate the uncertainty related to the jet $\pT$ threshold, the analysis is repeated varying the jet $\pT$ threshold by $\pm 1$~\GeVc.
 The systematic uncertainties of particles in jets are added to the list of uncertainties in quadrature.
 The values are shown in Table~\ref{tab:ppJEUncer} and Table~\ref{tab:pPbJEUncer}.

-The uncertainties of JE-particle yield ratios ($\lmb/\kzero$, $\Xi/\kzero$, $\Omega/\kzero$, $\Xi/\lmb$, $\Omega/\lmb$, and $\Omega/\Xi$) include three sources: the particle reconstruction, UE subtraction, and the jet $\pT$ threshold.
+The uncertainties of JE-particle yield ratios ($\lmb/\kzero$, $\Xis/\kzero$, $\Oms/\kzero$, $\Xis/\lmb$, $\Oms/\lmb$, and $\Oms/\Xis$) include three sources: the particle reconstruction, UE subtraction, and the jet $\pT$ threshold.
 The uncertainty on particle reconstruction is propagated from that obtained for particle spectra.
 The systematic uncertainties related to the material budget are correlated for each particle spectrum and they partially cancel in the ratios.
 Uncertainties related to UE subtraction and jet $\pT$ threshold are obtained by varying the same condition for particle spectra in both numerator and denominator of the corresponding ratios.
+For JE particles, the uncertainty on UE subtraction is only significant at low $\pT$ since the underlying event is dominant in this region.
+In contrast, the uncertainty on the variation of the jet $\pT$ threshold is more pronounced at high $\pT$ because the $\pT$ slope of particles produced in jets is sensitive to the jet $\pT$ threshold.